Antonio7098/coach-up-frontend/docs/ops/voice-chat-minimal-contexts.md

   This helps the model weight context correctly while keeping composition simple.
 - De-duplication: if the latest assistant/user turn is already covered in the cached summary, avoid duplicating it in the immediate list (simple string overlap check).
 - URL size guardrails: since history is sent in a query string today, keep total URL length small (< ~1500–2000 chars).
 If composition exceeds this, truncate per budget rules; consider a future POST proxy variant if needed.
 - UI panel: display last N immediate turns and the current summary with a timestamp (updatedAt), show loading/empty states, and a manual Refresh button (calls `refresh()`).
 The panel is collapsible and does not affect the voice loop.
+Added expandable local Summary History and LLM prompt debug (prev summary preview + messages).

 Additional observability:
 - Record `summary_age_at_use_ms`, `included_summary_bytes`, and `prompt_bytes_total` (best-effort) to validate budgets and freshness (UI-side logs/metrics only, no PII).